-- Breakfast - It’s essential to resume your normal eating habits and routine after going overboard for a day or two.
+- Breakfast - It’s a good idea to resume your normal eating habits and routine after going overboard for a day or two.
 This means having a satisfying (not heavy) breakfast, lunch, dinner, and snack.
-Waking up from that food coma only to eat again at breakfast may seem painful, but you have to force yourself to eat the most important meal of day.
-Eating breakfast not only helps to reset your body and rev up your metabolism, but it also prepares you mentally to stick with eating regular meals throughout the day.
+Be mindful of how you feel, and only eat your first meal of the day when you actually begin to get hungry.
+Eating breakfast helps set the tone for a healthful day of eating and also prepares you mentally to stick with eating regular meals throughout the day.

-- Lunch - You’ll want to follow up breakfast with a light lunch or salad during the mid-day to combat that sluggish, food-hangover feeling.
-A refreshing salad with lettuce or other dark leafy greens will help you to stay hydrated, thanks to the greens' high-water content.
+- Lunch - You’ll want to follow up breakfast with a light lunch during the mid-day to combat that sluggish, food-hangover feeling.
+Pair fresh veggies with complex carbs and a serving of protein, like in our Tuna-Quinoa Toss, to keep you satisfied and full.

-- Dinner - Cook cleaner meals at home, like fish, vegetables, and whole grains, instead of eating processed foods or dining out at restaurants where you have no control over the portion size or what’s on the menu.
+- Dinner - Cook wholesome meals at home, like fish, vegetables, and whole grains.
+This will help you avoid reaching for processed foods or dining out at restaurants where you have no control over the portion size or sodium content.

 We can’t stress enough the significance of drinking water the day after you overeat.
-You’ll feel fuller longer, and properly hydrating will stop you from engaging in another overeating fest.
+Staying hydrated will help ward off cravings, which could potentially lead to another episode of overeating.